 Congressman Hoyer has also worked to protect Maryland’s open spaces and secured federal funds to add 8,000 acres to the Patuxent Wildlife Refuge, expand and protect Piscataway Park, and helped acquire 6,000 acres in Charles County for the Douglas Point Project.

-Our nation’s federal workforce is among the best in the world, and Congressman Hoyer is proud to represent thousands of federal employees and retirees.
+Our nation’s federal workforce is the best in the world, and Congressman Hoyer is proud to represent thousands of federal employees and retirees.
 In Congress, he has led the fight for fair pay and benefits, with a strong focus on ensuring pay parity between military and civilian personnel, as well as quality health care coverage, a solid retirement system, and fair working conditions.
-In 1990, he drafted and helped secure passage of the Federal Employee Pay Comparability Act to help ensure fairness in pay and comparability to similar work outside the Federal government.

 For Congressman Hoyer, health care reform is about giving American families and small businesses -- not insurance companies -- control over their health care.
 For far too long, America’s health insurance system has made health care more costly, less accessible, and less efficient for families and small businesses.

 Today, the Affordable Care Act is making a significant difference for Maryland families.
-The law is slowing the growth of health care costs, has ended the practice of denying coverage to those with pre-existing conditions, and banned annual and lifetime limits on health coverage benefits.
-Parents are now able to keep their children on their health care plans until they are 26 and Marylanders with private insurance have gained coverage for free preventive health care services, such as mammograms, birth control, or immunizations.
+The law ended the practice of denying coverage to those with pre-existing conditions and banned annual and lifetime limits on health coverage benefits.
+Parents are able to keep their children on their health care plans until they are 26 and Marylanders with private insurance have gained coverage for free preventive health care services, such as mammograms, birth control, or immunizations.
 The law also makes prescription coverage for seniors more affordable and makes Medicare stronger by extending the program's solvency.
 Congressman Hoyer has fought vigorously against Republican attempts to repeal the Affordable Care Act, and he has strongly opposed their efforts to unravel the ACA in the courts.

 As we continue to rebuild and grow our economy, Congressman Steny Hoyer understands that we have to stay focused on job creation, support for our small businesses, and investments in the future.
-That's why he's taking the lead on the "Make It In America" plan to strengthen American manufacturing and support the creation of well-paying, middle-class jobs.
-When more products are made in America, more families will be able to Make It In America.
+That's why he's started the "Make It In America" plan to create jobs and expand economic opportunity.
+The plan focuses on three core areas: education and skills training, encouraging entrepreneurship, and rebuilding our aging infrastructure which will create jobs and spur innovation.

 Congressman Hoyer continues to fight for expanded contracting opportunities for disadvantaged communities, minorities, and women, as well as shared economic growth and job creation throughout Maryland.
 He has worked to create or save nearly 23,000 jobs across the Fifth District, including jobs at Patuxent River Naval Air Station; St. Inigoes; the Naval Surface Warfare Center, Indian Head; and Goddard Space Flight Center.